dirk-zimoch/caTools/Readme.md

 - Exit when value of caTools-TEST:AI is not between 5 and 10.

            cawait caTools-TEST:AI '!5...10'

+- Exit when the string value of TEST_MBBO is not "50.00 Hz"

+           cawait TEST_MBBO '!50.00 Hz'

 ## Build from source
 The tools are structured as an EPICS application.